 How do I apply for the Bank Australia Overdraft?

 The application process for an overdraft differs from applying for a savings account, as you are applying for product that is extending you credit.
-For that reason, when you click on “Go to Site” to access the online application you will be directed to a loan application.
+For that reason, when you start an online application you will be directed to a loan application.
 If you don’t already have a Bank Australia Everyday Access Account, you will need to apply for that transaction product first.
 Other eligibility requirements you will have to meet include:

 - Minimum age.
 As with the linked Everyday Access Account, you must be at least 18 years of age to be considered for the overdraft.